 My decision to submit to BGD was based on the fact that the site was founded by a Black lesbian, featured a variety of queer people of color, and paid their writers.
 BGD made me feel like I could trust them with my work without being treated like a token Black queer person.
 Furthermore, being paid for my work showed me that the site managed to bloom into something that readers were willing to support with their dollars.

 Once this piece was published, I didn’t write for them again until June.
 A week after submitting a piece on the lack of options for non-binary gamers, I was asked to become a regular contributor to the site by Mia Mckenzie.
 She specifically asked me to submit pieces on nerdy stuff like comics and fantasy and sci-fi, and I was so flattered that she thought of me.

 From then on, I started to discover queer nerds of color I never knew existed.
 My first piece as a regular contributor was a review of the webseries Gaymers, which featured queer male gamers of color.
 This webseries validated me as a queer nerd of color by reflecting my nerdiness and feelings of alienation.
 Out of this gratitude, I reviewed the series to promote the creators and to help other queer nerds of color find the show.

 Using Twitter and my network of queer and nerdy news sites, I started to reach out to people who created the content that interested me as a queer Black nerd.
 One such person was Joamette Gil, a queer Afro-Cuban cartoonist who edited and self-published a comics anthology called Power and Magic.

-When I offered to review a copy of the anthology, she was happy to let me do so because she loved Black Girl Dangerous.
-In the spring of 2016, Black Girl Dangerous had featured her in an article spotlighting queer comic creators of color.
+When I offered to review a copy of the anthology, she was happy to let me do so because she loved BGD.
+In the spring of 2016, BGD had featured her in an article spotlighting queer comic creators of color.
 Therefore, it made sense that she would let another BGD writer review her work.